-Manual flush bolts shall be as manufactured by Ives, or equal.
-Refer to hardware groups for sizes and types.
+Manual flush bolts and dustproof strikes shall be as specified in the hardware groups and shall be as manufactured by Rockwood, or equal.

 2.6 DOOR CLOSERS, SURFACE

 Door closers shall be as manufactured by Norton, Corbin Russwin, or equal.
 Drop plates shall be furnished where required.
 Hex nuts and bolts shall be furnished for all doors.